Frigid air, high winds cause dangerous travel conditions

 In suburban Chicago, the temperature was about 14 degrees (minus-10 Celsius) Sunday when a 12-year-old girl died after a snow fort collapsed on her.
 Police in Arlington Heights, Illinois, said Esther Jung had been playing with another girl outside Rothem Church.
 Their families began looking for them about an hour later and found them under the snow.
 The younger girl survived.

 In Connecticut, a utility company subcontractor died Sunday after being struck by a falling tree while working on a power line in Middleton.
-More than 12,000 homes and businesses in Connecticut remained without power late Monday morning, down from a high of more than 25,000 outages Sunday, as temperatures dropped below zero in some locations.
+More than 10,000 homes and businesses in Connecticut remained without power Monday afternoon, down from a high of more than 25,000 outages Sunday, as temperatures dropped below zero in some locations.

 “This is a reminder of the danger these men and women face on our behalf,” Gov. Ned Lamont said in a tweet.
 “While many are still out there working today, please join me in acknowledging them and sending our thoughts to this person’s family.”